gbmhunter/blog/content/electronics/communication-protocols/spi-communication-protocol/index.md

 The basic idea is that instead of data line being connected to every slave, the master's data line is connected to **one slave only**, and that slaves DOUT is connected to the next slaves data in, forming a _"daisy chain"_.
 The other difference is that a **single chip select line is routed to all slave ICs**.

-The data is passed from the microcontoller to the first slave, who stores it in a **shift register**.
+The data is passed from the microcontroller to the first slave, who stores it in a **shift register**.
 After a number of clock cycles, the data reaches the end of it's internal shift-register, and is passed onto the next slave.
 The microcontroller continues passing out data until all the slaves shift-registers are full, at which point a pulse is sent down the global chip select signal, which causes the slave devices to read/execute/do whatever with the data currently in it's shift register.

 Some devices that support daisy chaining are Microchips MCP42xxx digital potentiometers and Linear Technologies LED drivers.